 Alan also admits in writing Invisible Friends he was driven by the need to encourage the next generation to visit the theatre and to experience the magic of live performance.
 In contemporary interviews he talks of his fear that theatres will be empty in the future if children are not encouraged to leave their computers, mobile technology and televisions to experience theatre.
 Invisible Friends, with its stage-tricks and visual techniques, quite clearly sets out to demonstrate something children could not find at home.

 The play opened in December 1989 and was a success for the Stephen Joseph Theatre In The Round, Scarborough, gaining excellent reviews and cementing Alan’s reputation for writing for young people.
-The transfer to London - the first of his children’s shows to make the transfer - took place within two years.
+The transfer to London - the first of his family plays to make the transfer - took place within two years.

 Invisible Friends opened in the Cottlesloe at the National Theatre in 1991.
 The National’s director Richard Eyre was committed to theatre for young people and Alan gained much media attention with this production, offering a platform to argue for the need to take theatre for young people seriously.
 Reviews were predominantly excellent, although the few dissenters largely found fault with the climax of the play in which it was argued Lucy is faced with the Hobson’s choice of a fantasy life turned bad or the depressing reality of her real life.
 The central tenet of the play that Lucy has the ability to make changes to her own life by believing in herself and the dangers of living in fantasy seems largely to have been lost or ignored by these writers.
 Intriguingly and depressingly, a number of publications also criticised the National Theatre’s scheduling of Invisible Friends for the month of March, implying children’s theatre should be restricted to Christmas.
-Perhaps most interestingly - and most positive - was many publications sent their first-string reviewers to see a children’s play and gave these writers the space to deal with the play’s issues seriously.
+Perhaps most interestingly - and most positive - was many publications sent their first-string reviewers to see a family play and gave these writers the space to deal with the play’s issues seriously.